 The resolution HCR2037 proposes amendments to the eligibility requirements for individuals seeking legislative and statewide office in Arizona.
-Specifically, it stipulates that candidates for legislative office must not have been registered lobbyists for at least one year prior to the primary election, while candidates for statewide office must not have been lobbyists for two years before the primary election.
+Specifically, it stipulates that candidates for legislative office must not have been registered lobbyists for at least one year prior to the primary election, while candidates for statewide office must not have been lobbyists for two years before the primary.
 Additionally, it prohibits members of school district governing boards, county boards of supervisors, and city or town councils from engaging in paid lobbying for any person or entity.
-The resolution aims to enhance the integrity of public office by ensuring that those in positions of power have not recently been involved in lobbying activities.
+The resolution aims to enhance the integrity of public office by ensuring that those in legislative positions have not recently been involved in lobbying activities.

 Statutes affected: Introduced Version: 13-3101, 13-3102, 13-3110, 36-540, 13-925, 13-3601, 13-706, 13-901.03, 13-3102.01, 13-2301, 11-441, 13-3112, 108-277, 13-2308, 13-2312, 13-3409, 13-3411